Red vs. Blue: DevelopmentRed vs. Blue emerged from Burnie Burns's voiceover-enhanced gameplay videos that he created for a website called drunkgamers.com, which was run by Geoff Fink (later Geoff Ramsey) and Gustavo Sorola. Having played Halo: Combat Evolved extensively, the drunkgamers crew discussed one day whether the Warthog, an automobile in the game, looks like a puma. This discussion, re-created in , was "the spark for the whole series". Seeing potential for a full story, Burns created a which was released September 5, 2002, on the Drunkgamers website, but it was largely ignored, and, for unrelated reasons, drunkgamers soon closed. Four months later, Computer Gaming World contacted Ramsey for permission to include a different drunkgamers video in a CD to be distributed with the magazine. Ramsey granted permission, but he and Burns felt that they needed a website to take advantage of the exposure from Computer Gaming World. They therefore resurrected Red vs. Blue and re-released the trailer to coincide with the Computer Gaming World issue. The was released on April 1, 2003.

+On July 7, 2023, at Rooster Teeth's annual convention RTX, it was announced that the series would return for a nineteenth and final season subtitled Restoration.
+Hullum was announced to return to direct while Burns, who had since left the company, was confirmed to return as the lead writer.
+The reveal trailer retcons the events of the Shisno Trilogy and Zero (seasons 15–18) as simulations created by Epsilon-Church.
+On March 28, 2024, it was announced that the initial plan of an episodic release for the nineteenth season had changed due to the shutdown of Rooster Teeth and the season would instead be released as a feature-length movie, which premiered on May 7, 2024.
+Following its release, Family Shatters, which was originally a non-canonical spinoff of Zero, retroactively took the place of a nineteenth season.

 Writing

 The process by which the show is written has changed as the show progressed.
 In the first season, Burnie Burns would typically write an episode script on a Sunday afternoon before the episode was to be released on Friday.
 Scripts were written with minimal planning as the storyline grew beyond the 6 to 8 episodes originally expected.
 Church's death, as well as the revelation of Tex as a female character, both of which drove most of the season 1 plot, were conceived shortly before their respective episodes began production.

 In January 2005, Burnie Burns and Kathleen Zuelch were interviewed in an episode of The Screen Savers on G4.
 In response to a question regarding any drawbacks to using machinima techniques, Burns responded "There are drawbacks, like it's a very limited world".
 PC games often allow for the addition and integration of new game assets, such as new levels and textures; console games are much more limited in this respect.
 "But really what you end up doing is you end up writing around what's in that world, that limited world ... sometimes we sit around and we think 'what can we possibly do with stuff that's in the game?'".
 As an example, the skull from the Oddball multiplayer mode of Halo was used for the flashback scene in episode 10, in which Tex beats Private Jimmy to death with his own skull.

 After the first season, the writing process changed.
 Matt Hullum was added as a main writer in the next season, and plot events were planned much more in advance.
 Approximately 40 to 80 pages of rough plot and dialogue are now written out before production on a season begins.
 In describing the writing process, Burns has said that main plot points are assigned to occur at certain points in a season, and that they would begin writing each episode by asking how much they wanted to advance towards the next plot point.